Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - headache / aseptic meningitis

-- all patients diagnosed with a sexually transmitted infection
+- all patients diagnosed with or who request testing for a sexually transmitted infection (STI)

 - all sexual partners of men and women known to be HIV positive